gitmurali/autogit/README.md

 # autogit
-Interactive git on Command line.
+Interactive git on Command line in shell script